We’re going to miss a class. What should we do?

 Are you able to help me with my aggressive dog?

-Dogs with true aggression issues toward humans are better served one-on-one at your home, with a behaviorist.
+Dogs with true aggression issues toward humans are better served one-on-one, with a behavioral specialist, either at your home or in their quiet facility.
 Our busy facility is not a safe environment for an aggressive dog.
-If your dog has bitten someone, or gives an aggressive display (growling, snapping) when confronted with strange people, we’ll be happy to give you a good referral to an animal behaviorist.
+If your dog has bitten someone, or gives an aggressive display (growling, snapping) when confronted with strange people, let us know and we’ll give you a referral to one of the excellent behavioral specialists in this area.

 Can I rent one of the WAGD training areas for my group (e.g. breed club, meet-up, birthday party, social, etc)?